AbhishekPMukundan/News/README.md

-A Simple New app build in MVVM architecture
+A Simple News app build in MVVM architecture
 API used for services https://newsapi.org